bssw-tutorial/bssw-tutorial.github.io/2021-11-15-sc/handson-m03-git-workflows.md

 The fork you have created lives in your personal area in GitHub, but has the same base name (and the same contents) as the original repository, e.g.,  <your username>/{{ hands-on-repo-dir }} .

 **Step 2.** Clone the fork (on command line)
-  - Click on arrow next to code for path to clone. see [(clone example)](images/03-git-clone.png)
+  - Click on arrow next to code for path to clone.
+(If using ssh keys click on SSH to get the path.) see [(clone example)](images/03-git-clone.png)
-  - Copy path to clipboard (use path in command below).
+  - Copy path to clipboard (use path in command below for https).

 ```
    $git clone https://github.com/<your username>/{{ hands-on-repo-dir }}.git